A Spot of Trouble

-Wendell breathed a sigh of relief and gathered the items that made up the man’s meal, including a little toy with arms, legs and a big smiley face on.
-He handed the meal to the masked man and continued to serve the rest of the squad, minus Faucet who was back at the base working through the physical training routine that Cap had set him.
-Cap had never actually trained anyone from scratch before, so he mainly stole ideas from The Karate Kid and mixed in some cleaning tutorials from YouTube to personalise it a bit.
+Wendell breathed a sigh of relief and gathered the items that made up the man’s meal, including a little toy burger with arms, legs and a big smiley face on.
+He handed the meal to the masked man and continued to serve HyJean and Suds.
+Faucet was back at the base working through the physical training routine that Cap had set him.
+Cap had never actually trained anyone from scratch before, so he mainly stole ideas from the film Rocky and mixed in some cleaning tutorials from YouTube to personalise it a bit.
 Faucet didn’t mind, he was just enjoying being part of the team.

-‘Where’s the Captain?’ asked HyJean when they’d all got their meals.
+‘Where’s Cap?’ asked HyJean when they’d all got their meals.

 They sat down in a booth and began eating their meals.
 Despite being obsessed with sanitation, the squad all enjoyed eating at the unhealthy Happy Happy Burger.
-It felt like a bit of a break from their hygiene focussed work.
-Cap did not share their feelings and was always reluctant to meet at there.
-He even brought his own sandwich to avoid eating the poorly prepared food.
-He laid a handkerchief out on the table and pulled an anti-bacterial wipe from the dispenser on his belt to give his hands a quick wipe.
+It felt like a bit of a break from their hygiene-focussed work.
+Cap did not share their feelings and was always reluctant to meet there.
+He even brought his own sandwich to avoid eating the poorly prepared food from the – he suspected – unclean kitchen.
+He laid a handkerchief out on the table and took out an anti-bacterial hand wipe from the dispenser on his belt.

 ‘So, any news on Faucet’s history?’
-Cap asked as he chewed his ham and cheese sandwich .
+Cap asked as he wiped his hands.

 ‘I’m afraid not,’ said HyJean.
 ‘I’ve searched the city’s records and there’s nothing.
 It’s like he doesn’t exist.’